JoseCorreaMorales/Landing-page/readme.md

 #  Landing page courses 📑
  ## Introduction
 &#x27AB; Welcome to my frist personal project.
-This is a landing page for a courses website.
+This is a personal page.
 The main goal of this project is to practice my HTML and CSS skills.
 I also wanted to learn how to use Flexbox.
 I used Flexbox to create the layout of the page.
 I also used CSS Grid to create the layout of the footer.
 I used the BEM methodology to name my classes.

 ## Technologies